 We want to help you buy the best ultrawide monitors for MacBook Pro laptops.
-For this article, we have arranged all their specifications, opinions, and prices to offer you the best possible according to the use you want to give it.
+We have arranged all their specifications, opinions, and prices for this article to offer you the best possible according to the use you want to give it.

 Thunderbolt or USB Type-C